python/cpython/Doc/c-api/init.rst

 supports the creation of additional interpreters (using :c:func:`Py_NewInterpreter`), but switching between interpreters via the ``PyGILState_*`` API is unsupported.
-On the other hand, *creating* sub-interpreters (whether they have a per-interpreter :term:`GIL` or not in the sense of :pep:`684`) still require to hold the GIL.
+On the other hand, *creating* sub-interpreters (whether they have a per-interpreter GIL or not, in the sense of :pep:`684`) still require to hold the GIL.